The Ultimate Guide to the Disney World Monorail Resorts: Jaw-Dropping Views and Luxurious Stays!

 Lastly, Victoria and Albert’s is an outstanding dining experience at Walt Disney World, boasting the AAA Five Diamond rating since 2000.

-Book Your Room at Disney’s Grand Floridian Resort and Spa
+Book Your Room at Disney’s Grand Floridian Resort and Spa TODAY!

 Here’s the thing with monorail resorts, they sure are close to Magic Kingdom.

-You can even get to Epcot via the monorail after a quick swap at the Ticket and Transportation Center, but if all you’re going to do is sleep and take a shower there, we suggest looking at one of the other more moderately priced Disney resorts.
+You can even get to Epcot via the monorail after a quick swap at the Ticket and Transportation Center, but if all you’re going to do is sleep and take a shower there, I suggest looking at one of the other more moderately priced Disney resorts.

 If you plan on going back to your resort in the middle of the day for a break to swim, nap, or just hang out at the bar for a while, the monorail resorts are the best options, even with the elevated price tag.